 This was my very first wedding.
 After already accepting my love for photography, this moment here did two things for me, first, it taught me that wedding photography was where I belonged, and second, it taught me to understand the value of the print.
 I still possess this photo.
 No matter how many phones I breaks, laptops my son spills water on, or hard drives crash, I can still physically hold this photo and feel the paper type.
 That's what photography is about, the print.

 I fell in love with the camera as early as 5th grade.
 The Kodak disposables were always my favorite for school field trips.
 However, in the fall of 2000 I purchased my first SLR, a Nikon N70.
 One click of the shutter and I was hooked.
 I knew the camera would change me!

 Action, action, and action.
 My style of photography is about being raw, organic, fearless, and spontaneous.
-I don't look for my "money shot" in the posed photos with the sunset and beautiful clouds, or banking on "fix it in photoshop".
-My money shot is when you're surrounded by people jumping around having a good time and I squeeze and squirm through them, to lift my camera and grab that natural, organic, laughter and joy on your face, while almost getting kicked, and someone spilling a Vodka tonic down my back.
+I don't look for my "money shot" in the posed photos or bank on fixing it in photoshop.
+My money shot is when you're surrounded by people jumping around having a good time and I squeeze and squirm through them, to lift my camera and grab that natural, organic, laughter, and joy on your face, while almost getting kicked, and someone spilling a Vodka tonic down my back.

 photo by Flikk Thornton for Michelle Wodzinski Photography & Film